Admin — Agent Templates

 Section titled “The template detail”Route: /agent-templates/:templateId

-File: apps/admin/src/routes/_authed/_tenant/agent-templates/$templateId.tsx
+File: apps/web/src/routes/_authed/_tenant/agent-templates/$templateId.tsx

 The detail page has three tabs: